-In 2006 Davidson was an original board member of the Movement for a Democratic Society, along with such notables as Tariq Ali, Stanley Aronowitz, Paul Buhle, Noam Chomsky, Angela Davis, Bernardine Dohrn, Barbara Ehrenreich, Tom Hayden, Jeff Jones, Rashid Khalidi, Michael Klonsky, Manning Marable, Leonard Weinglass, Cornel West, and Howard Zinn.
+By early 2007, the MDS board had been joined also by such notables as Tariq Ali, Stanley Aronowitz, Paul Buhle, Angela Davis, Barbara Ehrenreich, Jeff Jones, Rashid Khalidi, Manning Marable, Leonard Weinglass, and Cornel West, among others.

 The former Weather Underground terrorist William Ayers is also involved with MDS, though he has not been officially listed as a board member.
 In November 2007 Ayers spoke at an MDS “Convergence” in Chicago, and he has referred to MDS’s activities as “our work.”